A. The truth of Jesus' resurrection.

 i.
 The plain meaning of the original language is that some people are being baptized on behalf of those who have died.
 Paul's point is "If there is no resurrection, why are they doing this?
 What is the point if there is no life after death?"

 ii.
-Significantly, Paul does not say, “we baptize for the dead,” but asks what will they do who are baptized for the dead, and Why then are they baptized for the dead?
-Therefore, Paul is referring to a pagan custom of vicarious baptism for the dead.
-“Paul simply mentions the superstitious custom without approving it and uses it to fortify his argument that there is a resurrection from the dead.”
+Significantly, Paul did not say, "we baptize for the dead," but asked, "what will they do who are baptized for the dead," and "why then are they baptized for the dead?"
+Therefore, Paul refers to a pagan custom of vicarious baptism for the dead.
+"Paul simply mentions the superstitious custom without approving it and uses it to fortify his argument that there is a resurrection from the dead."
 (Mare)

 iii.
-Paul certainly does not approve of the practice; he merely says that if there is no resurrection, why would the custom take place?
-The Mormon practice of baptism for the dead is neither Scriptural nor sensible.
+Paul certainly does not approve of the practice; he merely says that if there were no resurrection, why would the custom exist?
+The Mormon practice of baptism for the dead - erroneously based on this passage - is neither Scriptural nor sensible.

 iv.
 Paul's point is plain: "The pagans even believe in the resurrection because they baptize for the dead.
 The pagans have the sense to believe in resurrection, but some of you Corinthian Christians do not!"

 b.
 And why do we stand in jeopardy every hour?
 If there were no resurrection, why would Paul place his life in jeopardy for the gospel?
 The way Paul lived his life all-out for the gospel was evidence of the truth of the resurrection.

 i.
 Most of us are so concerned about living comfortable lives here on earth that our lives give no evidence of the resurrection.
 Paul lived such a committed Christian life, people could look at him and say, "There is no way he would live like that unless there was a reward waiting for him in heaven."